pytchlang/pytch-tutorials/gardening/tutorial.md

 After we create our `Soil` clones, we want to calculate a unique x-position for them based on the values in our `Stage.flower_patch_locations` variable.
 This way, every piece of soil will be displayed in a different location in our garden.

-To do this, we can make use of all the values inside our list in our for-loop by using the loop variable.
+To do this, we can make use of all the values inside our list in our for loop by using the loop variable.
 With loop variables we can use a different element everytime the code inside of the for loop is run.
-By using together with lists, we can write what would otherwise be many lines of code which would do very similar but different things in way fewer lines.
+By using loop variables together with lists, we can write what would otherwise be many lines of code which would do very similar but different things in way fewer lines.

-The code that we want to add to our for-loop needs to calculate a different position for each clone of our `Soil` sprite, so that a plant can grow everywhere in our patch.
+The code that we want to add to our for loop needs to calculate a different position for each clone of our `Soil` sprite, so that a plant can grow everywhere in our patch.
 Since the images we are using for the `Soil` sprite all have a width of 48 pixels, and exactly five `Soil` pieces fit into the flower patch, we want our formula to create five positions that are exactly 48 pixels apart on the stage's x-axis.